 Thinking about freezing chicken eggs because you’re getting so many?
 Read on for my best tips!

 Eggs are incredibly valuable: within them lie the blueprints of life.
 But they’re also sustenance.
-The vast amount of cultures that raise chickens across the world has made their eggs one of – if not the – most important egg on the planet.
+The vast amount of cultures around the world that raise chickens for eggs has made their eggs one of, if not THE most essential egg on the planet.